Your Path to a CSI Role in the UK Police

 Course Overview

-• The course is designed to give you the skills of an entry level Crime Scene Investigator, ready for employment by a Police Force
+• The course is designed to give you the knowledge and understanding for an entry level Crime Scene Investigator, to a UK Police Force.

 • It is designed for driven and passionate people not currently employed by a Police Force, who want to be a desirable candidate